DF1sh/TryHackMe-Rooms/Skynet/README.md

 ![image](https://github.com/user-attachments/assets/962ab4d0-2a3c-4509-88e8-64764f95380b)<br />
 Also if we access the logs folder, we are provided with 3 txt files: <br />
 ![image](https://github.com/user-attachments/assets/9e0de88a-536d-490d-91b4-7515b9b1357b)<br />
-`log2.txt` and `log3.txt` are empty, but `log1.txt` contains a wordlista.
+`log2.txt` and `log3.txt` are empty, but `log1.txt` contains a wordlists.
 At this point I think it's clear what we have to do: let's try to access Miles share using the given wordlist.
 I'll use hydra: `hydra -l milesdyson -P log1.txt smb://10.10.190.140 ` <br />
 ![image](https://github.com/user-attachments/assets/b6845aa7-7196-40ca-9ed3-025b9d50d922)<br />
 Nope, this is not the right path.
 Next thing I wanna try is to bruteforce the squirrel mail login form using "milesdyson" as username, and the given wordlist as passwords.
 So first of all intercept the request using burpsuite, and set the password field as the target for intruder: <br />
 ![image](https://github.com/user-attachments/assets/3de3023a-f9e9-40a0-a5d2-ea27ed442b3e)<br />